Everything you need to know about Apple’s iPhone 15

 If everything goes according to Apple’s plan, the iPhone 15 (and 15 Plus, 15 Pro, 15 Pro Max) should be on track for release in the fall of 2023.

-You may be thinking it’s too early to start talking about the iPhone 15 when the iPhone 14s and iPhone 14 Pros just came out last month, but the rumor mill keeps churning out the speculation.
+You may be thinking it’s too early to start talking about the iPhone 15 when the iPhone 14s and iPhone 14 Pros just came out a few months ago, but the rumor mill keeps churning out the speculation.
 Maybe you didn’t upgrade to the latest iPhone 14s or you need to know what’s coming because you’re an early adopter.
 Wherever you stand, we’ve curated everything we know about the iPhone 15s.

 Will the iPhone 15 replace Lightning with USB-C?
 Will the iPhone 15 Pro Max finally get a better 10x zoom lens?
 How much will the iPhone 15 cost?
 You have questions and we have answers.
 Let’s get informed.